AttilaVural/AttilaVural.github.io/docs/gxp/index.md

   - toc
 ---

-# What is Compliance and GMP?
+# What is Compliance and GxP?
-The word _compliance_ is often used in the industry by itself, but what is really meant is _compliance with federal regulations_.
+The word _compliance_ is, in the context of pharmaceutical companies, refeering to compliance with federal regulations.
-GMP is a term commonly used in the pharma industry.
-It stands for _Good Manufacturing Practices_ and despite the seemingly general wording, GMP a term virtually exclusive to the pharma industry.
-Words commonly used interchangebly with GMP are:
+GxP is another term commonly used in the pharma industry.
+It stands for _Good x Practices_,
+where _x_ stands for different sub-areas within the industry, and it is a term exclusive to the food and drug industry.
+Words commonly used interchangebly with GxP are:

 * cGMP - Current Good Manufacturing Practices.
-* GxP - Good x Practices, where x stands for different sub-areas within the industry.
 * cGxP - Current Good x Practices.

-There are small variations, but the overall meaning is the same - following federal regulations.
+* GMP - Good Manufacturing Practices - a subset of GxP, although often used interchangeably with it.

 ## What role does compliance have in pharma?
-Pharmaceutical companies - especially those manufacturing drugs for injection - are subject to some of the strictest laws across all industries.
-This is reflected inside the workplaces, by most of the task not directly related to ensuring production revolving around ensuring compliance.
+Pharmaceutical companies - especially those manufacturing drugs for injection - are subject to some of the strictest regulations across all industries.
+This is reflected inside the workplaces, by most of the task, not directly related to ensuring production, revolving around ensuring compliance.